Gwen Stefani And Miranda Lambert At War! Inside Their Reported Battle To See Who Will Wed First

 “Gwen thinks Miranda really needs to focus on her current relationship and not her ex,” an insider shared.
 “Gwen gets that Miranda’s split with Blake was heartbreaking but come on, it’s time to move on.”

 Lambert and Shelton divorced in the summer of 2015 after four years of marriage.
-According to Inquisitr, she is currently dating Anderson East and things are starting to get serious.
+According to the Inquisitr, she is currently dating Anderson East, and things are starting to get serious.
 In fact, following Lambert’s big night at the Academy of Country Music Awards, the two reportedly got engaged.

 “Miranda and Anderson had talked about marriage in a casual way, but she never thought it was real,” a source shared.
 “But word is he popped the question right after her big night!”

 Lambert hasn’t confirmed the engagement, but she did hint at the coming nuptials on social media.
 The country singer posted a photo of her grandmother’s hand on top of her hand and mentioned wearing a ring for special occasions.
 Inside sources claim that Lambert and East are planning on tying the knot this coming fall after Lambert wraps her tour.
-Following the wedding, Lambert wants to start having kids, a move she never made with Shelton.
+Following the wedding, Lambert wants to start having kids; a move she never made with Shelton.

 Gwen Stefani’s romance with Shelton, meanwhile, is hotter than ever.
-While Stefani hasn’t said much about a wedding, Celebrity Insider reports that she is planning on moving to Oklahoma with the country crooner but only if she doesn’t have to live on his ranch.
-The No Doubt alum reportedly enjoys spending time in Oklahoma with Shelton but doesn’t want to live in the same home he shared with Lambert.
+While Stefani hasn’t said much about a wedding, Celebrity Insider reports that she is planning on moving to Oklahoma with the country crooner, but only if she doesn’t have to live on his ranch.
+The No Doubt alum reportedly enjoys spending time in Oklahoma with Shelton, but she doesn’t want to live in the same home he shared with Lambert.

-To that end, Stefani is looking to purchase a home in Oklahoma and plans on moving her three boys with her.
+To that end, Stefani is looking to purchase a home in Oklahoma and plans to move her three boys with her.
 The Voice star views Oklahoma as a special place for her and Shelton and wants to raise her kids far from the buzz of the city.
 Stefani had three boys – Kingston, Zuma, and Apollo – with ex-husband Gavin Rossdale, whom she divorced in 2015.

 Unfortunately, Stefani hasn’t made any major announcements about her future plans.
 If she doesn’t move soon, then it looks like Lambert will beat her down the aisle and tie the knot first.
 Even if Lambert rushes to the aisle, her wedding probably won’t stop her war with Stefani, who knows firsthand what it’s like to get divorced.